xgao3/prometheus_on_PKS/README.md

 # prometheus_on_PKS
-Instructions to get Prometheus ployed on Kubernetes Cluster operated by PKS
+Instructions to get Prometheus deployed on Kubernetes Cluster operated by PKS

 install Prometheus on PKS ( assumption - NSX T Load Balancers are available for type LoadBalancer)

-* Ensure you have service account tiller added and cluster role binding updated
+* Create a service account for Tiller and bind it to the cluster-admin role by adding the following section to rbac-config.yaml

-	· To add, you can copy and paste below YAML into a file (helm_tiller.yaml)
+	· To add, you can copy and paste below YAML into a file (rbac-config.yaml)
 	```yaml\
 	    apiVersion: v1
             kind: ServiceAccount